What We Believe

 We believe that the Holy Spirit is still active today.
 We believe that the Spirit dwells within each Christian giving life saving faith, uniting them to Christ, and equipping them for the work of ministry.

-For a more extensive explanation of our beliefs, visit the beliefs page of the Anglican Church in North America.
+For more information about Anglicanism and its beliefs, visit the beliefs page of the Anglican Church in North America.

 To learn more about the Global Anglican Future Conference (GAFCON), visit gafcon.org.